Belize Barrier Reef Reserve System

 , Localised(<5%)

 Coastal development has been an ongoing issue for this property.
-Lands on islands and cayes within the property have been sold off and leased by government for the development of private homes and tourism infrastructure (UNESCO and IUCN, 2009; State Party of Belize, 2012; UNESCO and IUCN, 2013).
-The cartographic information on land tenure within the property recently compiled by the State Party shows a high proportion of private land or areas with unknown land tenure within the property.
+Lands on islands and cayes within the property have been sold off and leased by government for the development of private homes and tourism infrastructure (UNESCO and IUCN, 2009, 2013; State Party of Belize, 2012).
+The cartographic information on land tenure within the property compiled by the State Party shows a high proportion of private land or areas with unknown land tenure within the property.
 Only 28.2% or lands in the marine reserves is public (WWF, 2018).
-Therefore it will be crucial that strict and clear restrictions and regulations on development are established in order to ensure that no development can be allowed, which would result in negative impacts on the property.
+Therefore, clear restrictions and regulations on development are needed to ensure that developments do not result in negative impacts on the property.
 Approximately 1/3 non-compliance with coastal zone development guidelines has been reported (WWF, 2018).
 A permanent legal moratorium on the sale of the remaining nationally held lands, requested by the World Heritage Committee, remains to be established (UNESCO, 2017).
+An assessment found that 89 ha of mangroves had been cleared in the BBRRS since inscription, entirely within the South Water Cay Marine Reserve.
+Overall mangrove cover in Belize declined 5.4% in 36 years to 2017 (Cherrington et al., 2020).
+Regulations prohibiting the alteration of mangroves without a permit became law in 2018 (Government of Belize, 2018).
+The Global Mangrove Alliance Belize Chapter was formed to address the gaps in mangrove management and protection.
+The BMA-Action Plan 2022-2027 (Wildtracks, 2022) outlines outcomes including "to strengthen the legislative and policy framework for protection of mangrove values".
+Under Belize's Blue Bond Agreement, Milestone 2 resulted in the designation of public lands within the Belize Barrier Reef Reserve System as strict mangrove reserves, enacted through Statutory Instrument SI 72 of 2022.

 Fishing, Harvesting & Controlling Aquatic Species